UST-MICO/grapheditor/docs/grapheditor.rst

 .. describe:: edgeremove

-    Fired when an edge gets removed from the graph.
+    Fired when an :js:class:`Edge` gets removed from the graph.

     Use ``event.preventDefault()`` to prevent standard graph behaviour.